wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Only adding more characters may amplify errors or artefacts caused by taxic under-sampling.
 This can lead to incorrectly inferred long branches with seemingly high support for their position and nodes.

-In Chapter 5 we will focus on the estimation of branch lengths using modelling of nucleotide or amino acid changes.
+In the section [Estimating sequence divergence](estimatingsequencedivergence) we will focus on the estimation of branch lengths using modelling of nucleotide or amino acid changes.
 In the parsimony approach each substitution leads to an extra "step" on the tree, i.e. makes the tree one step longer.
 Simulation studies have shown that, especially in the case of the combination of short internal branches and long terminal branches, the parsimony approach can give wrong topologies.
 The reason for this is that in such long-branch cases *false* synapomorphies can form, producing wrong clades.
 After all, long branches mean "many changes" and with a nucleotide alphabet of "only" A, C, G and T the same nucleotides can easily occur in one MSA position by change.
 This phenomenon has become known as *long branch attraction* and has been especially challenging in, for instance, the placement of early land plant lineages.
 These lineages (i.e. *Amborella*, *Nymphea*) are on long branches in isolated positions in the phylogenetic tree and have proven difficult to place with confidence.
-Applying models of nucleotide substitution in sequence divergence estimation and modelling of branch lengths (Chapter 5) has been shown to overcome parts of this problem.
+Applying models of nucleotide substitution in sequence divergence estimation and modelling of branch lengths ([Estimating sequence divergence](estimatingsequencedivergence)) has been shown to overcome parts of this problem.

+(rootingandclades)=
 ### Rooting & clades

 A *clade* is an ancestral node together with all its descendants, which is also referred to as a *monophyletic group*.